 Samuel P. Hunter elected President of AGC of America.

 T. A. Loving Company revenues top $200 million.

-T. A. Loving Company completes its largest project $114 million, the East Carolina Heart Institute at Pitt Memorial Hospital, Greenville, NC.
+T. A. Loving Company completes its largest project $114 million, the East Carolina Heart Institute at Pitt Memorial Hospital (now Vidant Health), Greenville, NC.

 Utility and Bridge Divisions merged and became the Utility/Heavy Civil Division under the leadership of Ty Edmondson.